-Running growclass, we see a lot of fear around acronym-ed skill sets— and fair, a lot of writing and online resources make their money by using confusing terminology to sell you consulting and services you just don’t need.
+Running Growclass, we see a lot of fear around acronym-ed skill sets— and to be fair, a lot of writing and online resources make their money by using confusing terminology to sell you consulting and services you just don’t need.
 SEO is top of that list.
+That's why we brought in an expert to show you how to do SEO yourself.

 Google’s search engine has one job (ok two jobs).
 The first is selling advertising space and the second is helping people find what they’re looking for.